emilps/fjelltg/src/pages/solutions/2019-12-17-protein-recycling.md

   Together with client or yard, we produce all necessarry drawings and plan all interfaces for easy assembly and use.
-Of course PLC system are included - and can be integrated to most common PLC systems (for global control)
+Of course PLC system are included - and can be integrated in most common PLC systems (for global control)

   **Standard sizes**